vardius/peer-data/README.md

 📜 [License](LICENSE.md)
 -------

 This package is released under the MIT license.
-See the complete license in the package:
+See the complete license in the package